Interferometry of black holes with Hawking radiation: Introduction

-In general relativity, a black hole is defined as the spacetime region surrounded by the event horizon, from which no light signals can escape to the null infinity.
-There are several possibility for formation of black holes in our universe; gravitational collapse of stars, coalescence of compact stars, phase transition in the early universe and so on.
-An important concept characterizing black holes is the photon sphere which is defined as a surface composed of bounded null geodesics~\cite{Fro}.
-When considering propagation of ingoing null rays towards a black hole, null rays which cross the photon sphere cannot go out of the photon sphere again.
-This property of the photon sphere predicts an important astrophysical consequence known as black hole shadows.
-Astrophysical black holes are associated with surrounding gases with light emission.
-Thus the photon sphere of a black hole can be visible as the rim of a dark shadow region in a bright background emission.
-Indeed recent observation of the central region of M87 with very large baseline interferometry (VLBI) reported an image of the photon sphere associated with the central supermassive black hole~\cite{Akiyama2019f,Akiyama2019h,Akiyama2019g,Akiyama2019k,Akiyama2019j,Akiyama2019i}.
-As apparent angular sizes of black hole candidates are very small from the Earth, the key technology to resolve black hole shadows by observation is aperture synthesis; by combining several independent telescopes on the earth, effective size of aperture can be increased and this technique makes it possible to resolve very small apparent sizes of black holes.
-Image reconstruction of black holes is done based on the property of the wave optics known as the van Citter-Zernike theorem~\cite{Born1999,Wolf2007,Sharma2006}, which states that Fourier transformation of the first order degrees of coherence (interferometic fringe pattern) in an observer's screen provides an intensity distribution of a source object if the spatially incoherence of the source field is assumed.
+Astrophysical black holes are associated with the surrounding gases showing light emission.
+Thus, the photon sphere of a black hole can be visible as the rim of a dark shadow region in bright background emission.
+Indeed, recent observation of the central region of M87 with very large baseline interferometry (VLBI) reported an image of the photon sphere associated with the central supermassive black hole~\cite{Akiyama2019f,Akiyama2019h,Akiyama2019g,Akiyama2019k,Akiyama2019j,Akiyama2019i}.
+As the apparent angular sizes of black hole candidates are very small from the Earth, the key technology to resolve black hole shadows by observation is aperture synthesis; by combining several independent telescopes on the Earth, the effective size of the aperture can be increased, making it possible to resolve black holes with very small apparent sizes.
+The image reconstruction of black holes is performed based on a property of the wave optics known as the van Cittert-Zernike theorem~\cite{Born1999,Wolf2007,Sharma2006}, which states that the Fourier transformation of the first-order degrees of coherence (interferometic fringe pattern) in an observer's screen provides an intensity distribution of a source object if the spatial incoherence of the source field is assumed.